What is an Institute of Technology?

-The Greater Birmingham & Solihull IoT specialises in Engineering and Manufacturing and was developed to incorporate all Further Education Colleges and Higher Education Institutions in the region.
+The Greater Birmingham & Solihull Institute of Technology specialises in Engineering and Manufacturing and was developed to incorporate all Further Education Colleges and Higher Education Institutions in the region.
 The IoT is also advised by a group of Employers and Stakeholders to ensure that it is employer led and responds to the requirements of the area.
 A full list of partners and stakeholders can be found below.

 As part of the GBS IoT, Solihull College & University Centre will be delivering the following programmes from September 2020:

 - Pearson Subsidiary Diploma Engineering

 - Higher Apprenticeship Advanced Manufacturing Level 4 – all pathways

 - Pearson BTEC HNC Diploma in Mechanical Engineering (RQF)